anthonykoch/scuffka-javascript/readme.md

 # scuffka-javascript

 Track coverage and runtime expressions for JavaScript executed in node or the browser.
+It only supports instrumenting the code once.
+Running it through twice has a high likelihood of causing stackoverflow errors.

 ## Todo